CajuCLC/slucheck/HOWTO.md

 Save it to the ticket and all done.

-Script created by:
+Script created by:<br />
-a.
-Eric Cavalcanti - Technical Account Manager - LATAM - Brazil
+1. Eric Cavalcanti - Technical Account Manager - LATAM - Brazil<br />
-b.
-Orlando Gentil - Linux System Administrator II - LATAM - Brazil
+2. Orlando Gentil - Linux System Administrator II - LATAM - Brazil